 To comply with our regulatory obligations and the terms of our professional indemnity insurance we may disclose relevant documents and information to insurers, brokers and insurance advisers on a confidential basis.
 This could include details of any circumstances arising from our work for you that might give rise to a claim against us.
 Unless you notify us to the contrary you consent to such disclosure by us even if the documents and information in question are confidential and/or subject to legal professional privilege.

 Talk to Tollers

-To find out more about our legislation services, get in touch with one of our expert solicitors today.
+To find out more about our Notary services, get in touch with one of our specialist solicitors today.